 Accrued research and development expenses were primarily related to clinical trials and manufacturing of clinical drug supply.

-5. Operating Leases
+5. Leases

-The Company leases space under non-cancelable operating leases which require the Company to pay base rent, real estate taxes, insurance, general repairs, and maintenance.
+The Company leases space under a non-cancelable operating lease, which requires the Company to pay base rent, real estate taxes, insurance, general repairs, and maintenance.